 What would this allow you to do?
-Could you focus on the logic - on the business decisions - that give meaning to those operations?
-Together, we can combine the knowledge of the open source community into shared, open source applications, which are coded to react to different scenarios, situations, and operations as you’d like them to.
+Could you focus on the logic – on the business decisions – that give meaning to those operations?
+Together, we can combine the knowledge of an open source expert community into shared, open source applications, which are coded to react to different scenarios, situations, and operations as you’d like them to.

 The SRE’s Guide to Taking Control of Applications and Services in a Hybrid Cloud World